oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 export SPRING_NEO4J_AUTHENTICATION_PASSWORD=verysecret
 ```

+If using git, don't forget to add the `.env` to the ignored files.

 Download the following seed files to an empty directory, as it will be mounted to the Neo4j container:

 - [CompanyDataAmericans.csv](https://guides.neo4j.com/ukcompanies/data/CompanyDataAmericans.csv)